saurabdixit/RoboND-DeepLearning-Project/README.md

 # Deep Learning Project

-In this project, we have trained a Fully Convolutional Network to learn from the images generated from the quadsim simulator.
+In this project, we have trained a Fully Convolutional Network to learn to follow a person from the images generated from the quadsim simulator.

-[image_0]: ./docs/misc/sim_screenshot.png
+[image_0]: ./docs/misc/conv_result.png
 ![alt text][image_0]

 ## Instructions to run the project